 If you suspect your medication is incorrect, you should document everything with photos.
 Take a picture of the pill itself, the instructions you received, and show that you have followed those instructions to the letter.
 You will need all of this as proof should you decide to file a claim of malpractice.
-If you do decide to move forward with a claim, consider speaking with a Boston medical malpractice lawyer at Crowe & Mulvey, LLP who may be able to assist you in getting the compensation you deserve.
+If you do decide to move forward with a claim, consider speaking with a Rhode Island medication error lawyer at Crowe & Mulvey, LLP who may be able to assist you in getting the compensation you deserve.

 Reasons To Hire a Lawyer

 If you want to file a claim against the medical professional who you believe is responsible for the medication error, you may want to think about hiring a lawyer.
 A lawyer will be able to work on helping you prove negligence, which you’ll need to do if you want to recover compensation.

 In addition, they will work on getting you a settlement that you deserve.
 Many times, insurance companies will make a low offer to people without attorneys because they think they can take advantage of them.
 Your lawyer will want you to get the award that you need to cover all the costs associated with the medication error, so they will negotiate with the insurance company and any other involved parties to get you that compensation.